freeCodeCamp/freeCodeCamp/guide/english/certifications/coding-interview-prep/data-structures/create-a-priority-queue-class/index.md

 function swap(arr, i, j) {
   [arr[i], arr[j]] = [arr[j], arr[i]];
 }

 class PriorityQueue {
   constructor() {
     //initializing queue
     this.collection = [];
   }

   printCollection() {
     console.log(this.collection);
   }

-  //enqueue's the node to the queue enqueue(node) {
+  //enqueues the node to the queue enqueue(node) {
     this.collection.push(node);
     //calling the helper method which bubbles up the node to the correct position this.bubbleUp();
   }

-  //helper method which bubbles the node to it's correct position bubbleUp() {
+  //helper method which bubbles the node to its correct position bubbleUp() {
     let i = this.size() - 1;
     let node = this.collection[i];

     while (true) {
       //getting the parent node's index
       let parent = Math.floor((i - 1) / 2);